AndrewLyasoff/SMAP/README.md

 Some more mundane task, such as storing an uploading market data, simulating multivariate normal samples with a given covariance matrix, building historams, and such, are implemented as well.
 For some reason I was not able to get the normalization in the 'histogram' function in Julia to do what is expected, so I wrote my one histogram function, which I call 'hstgram'.
 This matter requires a follow-up.

+Technical note: The archive 'HistoricalQuotes.tar' must be untarred in the same directory in which the notebook that is using it is located (it assumes the existence of a subdirectory called 'HistoricalQuotes').
+This can be done from within the notebook by executing the shell command (note the semicolon)

+; tar xvf HistoricalQuotes.tar